2026 Summit

 Strengthening U.S.–Africa cooperation in critical minerals and strategic industries

-The role of transparent cost and pricing mechanisms in supporting sustainable supply chains
+Transparent cost and pricing mechanisms methodology and role for supporting sustainable supply

 Advancing environmentally responsible mining, processing practices, and community development